 Generally, Spain is a safe to place to visit.
 However, given that Spain is filled with travelers the country also attracts a lot of pickpockets.
 Locals say they tend to strike in crowded places like bus and train stations.

-Our trip planners recommend keeping your extra cash, credit cards, and passport locked in your hotel safe.
+Our locals recommend keeping your extra cash, credit cards, and passport locked in your hotel safe.
 Only take what you need when you’re out and about.

 Use local insights to stay safe.
-These are some common scams that our trip planners recommend you watch out for:
+These are some common scams that our locals recommend you watch out for:

 This scam is commonly known as the “shell game”.
 A seated performer will put a ball, pea, or other small objects under a cup or shell, mix the cups or shells around, and ask you to bet which one contains the object.
 It’s rigged, and you won't win.
 More importantly, though, it makes the spectators easy targets—while they’re concentrating on following the shells, they’re not concentrating on watching their stuff.